 If you’re not familiar with onigirazu, it’s basically a rice sandwich; instead of making a triangle/round onigiri (omusubi), we make a rice sandwich with more fillings.
 I made a video on how to make it here, and I have also shared my Chicken Katsu Onigigirazu and Bulgogi Onigirazu recipes on my blog (and more recipes coming soon!).

-As the SPAM® product is a bit on salty side, I like to add the egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.
+As the SPAM® product is a bit on the salty side, I like to add fried egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.

 SPAM® product is usually cooked with soy sauce for musubi, so I season the SPAM® product the same way in this recipe.
 Soy sauce, mirin, and sake – the most important 3 ingredients for typical Japanese flavors.